MartinRepo/FindMe/README.md

   </a>
 </p>

-A fun terminal command-line tool that provides daily decompression fortune predictions for programmers and tech professionals.
+A fun CLI that provides daily decompression fortune predictions for tech professionals.

 ## Features